creativecommons/creativecommons.github.io-source/README.md

 [lektorlocal]:http://localhost:5000/

-## Deploying
+## Deployment

 We have continuous deployment set up.
 Travis CI builds and deploys the site whenever it detects new commits on the `master` branch.

 ### Manual Deployment